mgedmin/check-python-versions/README.rst

 -----

-**setup.py** is the only required file; if any of the others are missing, they'll be ignored (and this will not considered a failure).
+**setup.py** is the only required file; if any of the others are missing, they'll be ignored (and this will not be considered a failure).

 - **setup.py**: the ``classifiers`` argument passed to ``setup()`` is expected to have classifiers of the form::